tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 ### Stellar Consensus Protocol

 Stellar Consensus Protocol (SCP) is an **asynchronous** protocol proposed by David Mazieres.
-It considered to be a global consensus protocol consisting of nomination protocol and ballot protocol, and is said to be Byzantine Fault Tolerant by bringing with it the concept of quorum slices and defeated byzantine fault tolerance. [[11]]
+It considered to be a global consensus protocol consisting of nomination protocol and ballot protocol, and is said to be BFT by bringing with it the concept of quorum slices and defeated byzantine fault tolerance. [[11]]

 Each participant forms a quorum of other users, thus creating a trust hierarchy, which requires complex trust decisions. [[9]]

-A quorum is a set of nodes that act together to attain consensus and a quorum slice is its subset, which helps a node in its cess of agreement. [[11]]

 Initially the nomination proctor is run.
 During this, new values called candidate values are proposed for agreement.
 Each node receiving these values will vote for a single value among these.
 Eventually it results in unanimously selected values for that slot.